Disinfecting drinking water: How do you correctly dose products containing chlorine dioxide?

 1.000 2.000

-Note: The values given here are the result of an alignment of the specifications of individual European countries.
-Different values may still be stated on products from current stocks during the transitional period.
+Note: The values given here are the result of an adjustment to the specifications of individual European countries.
+During a transition phase, other values may still be indicated on products from current stock.
 In future, we will only use these values on our products.